manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 In order to transpile this code into code that Node.js can understand, we need to install the TypeScript Compiler.
 It is part of a software package called `typescript`, which is made available through the NPM package distribution ecosystem.

-When we installed Node.js through NVM before, we also installed the `npm` tool, and we can therefore use this to pull the `typescript` package code onto our local system and, like this:
+When we installed Node.js through NVM before, we also installed the `npm` tool, and we can therefore use this to pull the `typescript` package code onto our local system, like this:

     % npm install -g typescript